-In the prior period, on 1 February 2019, the Company acquired 100% of the issued share capital of Knight Renewables UK Limited (formerly BlackRock Renewables UK Limited) and its subsidiary undertakings for cash consideration of £56,106,000.
-Refer to note 12 for more details.
+On 1 February 2019, the Company acquired 100% of the issued share capital of Knight Renewables UK Limited (formerly BlackRock Renewables UK Limited) and its subsidiary undertakings for cash consideration of £56,106,000.

 The Company has investments in the following subsidiary undertakings.